bpostlethwaite/Masters-Thesis/README.md

     maximum is selected.
 The best Vp and R are then used to find H in a line search.
 These are plotted over the reviever functions.

-### Tuning and Testing
+### Still to Complete
+*   Keep track of which traces are removed, and for what reason
+*   Build in some feature that modifies the tps window we do the automatic picks.
+This has an impact on the convergence of the Newton Iterations.
+*   Develop a database which will store information regarding each stations processed data, possible errors, needed repicks, date of processing, headers etc.

+    * This Database will probably be a cell-array of structures, as described on diagram (not shown here)

+### Tuning, testing
+*   Associate particular event and station with bad event
 *   Run testing on pbin logical index array [COMPLETE].
 *   Filter out and flag poorly picked traces [COMPLETE].
-*   Streamline workflow.
-*   Add L1 linear solve into Newton solver, figure out where tps is.
-[COMPLETE]
 *   Test different filters, compare outcome.
 *   Reproduce results using cross-validation, and similar azimuth station data.
+*   Eigenvalues of Hessian

 ### Change Log
 #### December 20th 2011